STM32OV/OV/readme.md

 ## Advantages

 Using the STM32F407 micrcontroller has some advantages over many others:

 * 16 bit timers with more than 8x PWM outputs.
-This allows us to control servos without sacrificing precion nor update speed.
+This allows us to control servos without sacrificing precion while usin 200Hz pwm.
-* Supports analog sensors, i2c and spi.
-12b ADC.
+* Supports analog (12 bit ADC) sensors, i2c and spi.
 * 186 Mhz Arm core, which is enough for most demanding algorithms as well as an embedded display on the controller.
 * Available on a pcb with crystal clock and in high quantities.
 * Using an serial connection to a laptop and a remote OpenGL display appliation allows us to separate the realtime and critical portion of the software from the display.

-This seems to be the most effective solution while at the same time conserving a
+Additionally, pressur and current consumption of the servos is monitored, which allows us to detect defects early and ring alarms.

 ## Getting Started